 After taking the time to examine how you spend your money, you should be able to find ways to save more each month.

 Once you have a clear picture of how much extra cash you have every month, you can allocate more to paying off your credit card debt while also allocating some to a retirement savings plan.
 Don’t feel bad if it isn’t a large amount at first — every little bit adds up over time.
 And as your debt dwindles, you’ll be able to add more to your retirement savings.
 A long-term plan such as a 401(k) where you work or an IRA can yield a large amount of interest over time.
+If you need help paying down your debt, consider a debt relief company that can help you consolidate or settle your debt.
+Check out our National Debt Relief reviews to see how it compares to other top companies.

 To get additional help paying off your debt, consider asking your credit card issuer for a lower interest rate.
 You might also try consolidating many credit card debts into one that has a lower interest rate, or even a 0 percent interest rate for a significant period of time.